dilenix/Test-NAAT-Android-Developer/README.md

-# Example Test NA-AT Sr. Android Developer
+# Example Test to Sr. Android Developer
-Exam for the consultancy NA-AT Technologies for the vacancy of Android developer.
+Exam for the vacancy of Sr. Android developer.

 Features used in this test:
 - Clean Arquitecture